GamesDoneQuick/bingosync-api/README.md

 ## Motivation

 Bingosync is a great tool for speedrunners looking to play just about any kind of bingo they can imagine.
 And, since it is backed by a realtime websocket, it's a great source of data for other applications to consume.
-However, its API isn't the easiest, and creating a reliable websocket connection that can recover from unforeseen issues is challening.
+However, its API isn't the easiest, and creating a reliable websocket connection that can recover from unforeseen issues is challenging.
 So, we created this package to present a simplified and robust API for interacting with Bingosync deployments.

 ## Installation